Roger Ebert said, “One of the gifts a movie lover can give another is the title of a wonderful film they have not discovered yet.” How true is this?

 Academic:

 This category provides a more in-depth and critical analysis of movies.
-These critics often specialize in film theory/studies/history, which they used to interpret the subject of the film.
+These critics often specialize in film theory/studies/history, which they use to interpret the subject of the film.
 They usually publish these in books or academic journals.

 Amateur:

+Mostly subjective, non-professional film critics write their opinions on a movie for fans to read.
+They operate independently and publish their pieces on their blog or website.
 If you are aspiring to become a film critic, this is a good way to start.
 With the right approach, you can monetize movie criticism in no time.

 6 Tips on How to Become a Movie Critic and Get Paid